-- 8. In contrast to the impact of Open Skies on the aviation sector, more environmentally-friendly forms of land transport has proved increasingly costly for users and tax-payers.
+6. In contrast to the impact on the aviation sector of Open Skies land transport has proved increasingly costly for users and tax-payers.
 Transport costs form a significant element of personal spending.
-Europeans spend about as much on transport as they do on food and non-alcoholic drinks 13% of household income: that amounts to around 1 € trillion!
+Europeans spend about as much on transport as they do on food and non-alcoholic drinks - 13% of household income: that amounts to around 1 € trillion!
 Expenditure on tickets accounts for 20% of this spend.
-Operators and public authorities have been slow to find ways to reduce this burden: a number of key providers have resisted attempts to introduce greater transparency and competition into the provision of collective transport services. - 9.
-This dogged resistance is reflected in the difficulties encountered with implementing the principles underlying the First Railway Package, by the subsequent attempts to reassert those principles through the more robust acquis of the Recast of the First Railway Package and the proposed Fourth Railway Package.
+Operators and public authorities have been slow to find ways to reduce this burden: a number of key providers have resisted attempts to introduce greater transparency and competition into the provision of collective transport services.
+This is reflected in the difficulties encountered in implementing the principles underlying the First Railway Package, and by the subsequent attempts to reassert those principles through the more robust acquis of the Recast of the First Railway Package and the proposed Fourth Railway Package.
 The history of resistance to acquis designed to open the market for the provision of public passenger transport services by rail and by road is further evidence of reluctance to endorse change.
-This undermines the prospects for public transport more generally.
-It does not exist in a vacuum: it has to compete for custom.
-Principles like transparency and nondiscrimination that are taken for granted elsewhere meet resistance from some incumbent operators and the associated public authorities.
-As with key areas of local public transport provision, rail's failure to embrace customerled priorities and the attempts of some to cling on to monopoly rights, has resulted in a loss of potential market share and failures to realise the benefit of public investment.
-This is ultimately reflected in low levels of passenger satisfaction with rail and other public transport services.